WHAT IS A LONDON BROIL?

 WHERE IS THIS CUT LOCATED?

 The tougher flank cut comes from the rear or buttocks of the cow.
-Top round and shoulder cuts are also popular cuts for this cooking technique.
+Top round and shoulder are also popular cuts for this cooking technique.

 WHAT ARE SOME UNUSUAL LONDON BROIL RECIPES?